Why Choose Automotive Technology at WSU?

 - Paid internships are included throughout the curriculum.

-- Our partnerships with Chrysler, Ford, General Motors, Honda, I-CAR, and Toyota allow us to provide modern, state-of-the-art, technology and training.
+- Our partnerships with Ford, General Motors, Honda, Toyota, and Chrysler allow us to provide modern, state-of-the-art, technology and training.

 - Our programs have been NATEF master certified since 1989.